 8. Evaluating program performance.

-9. Performing consulting services and special requests as directed by the Audit Committee or President.
+9. Performing consulting services and special requests as directed by the Audit and Compliance Committee or President.

 a.
 The scope of internal auditing extends to all aspects of University operations and beyond fiscal boundaries.
 The internal auditors shall have access to all records, personnel, and physical properties relative to the performance of duties and responsibilities.